bekotweaks/regeditortweakinspector/README.md

 Steps to Run the Script
 Download the Script
 Save check_registry_tweaks.ps1 to a convenient location on your PC (for example, your Desktop or a dedicated folder).

-Run the Script
+Unzip The Folder Open The check_registry-tweaks.psi folder Run the Script

-Open File Explorer and locate the downloaded file.
+Open File Explorer and locate the downloaded zip.

-Right-click on check_registry_tweaks.ps1.
+Open The Zip, Extract The Files Then run check_registry_tweaks.ps1 Right-click on check_registry_tweaks.ps1.

 Select Run with PowerShell from the context menu.

-PowerShell will open and automatically execute the script.
+Keep Note This May Only Work In File Explorer Not Winrar PowerShell will open and automatically execute the script.

 Review the Output